christinabergmann/Teaching-EMLAR-Modeling/README.md

     Course website: http://emlar.wp.hum.uu.nl/

-This excersise is build to be compatible with MyBinder.
+This excercise is build to be compatible with MyBinder.

-Acknowledgements
+## Acknowledgements

 This tutorial and exercise were originally designed by Christina Bergmann and Maarten Versteegh, and later-on adjusted by Ingeborg Roete.